UK economy finally bigger than before pandemic in November

 Other economies have already recovered their pre-COVID size, chief among them the United States.

+The country's rush to give booster vaccinations against COVID-19 and its test-and-trace programme provided extra momentum to the GDP figures.

-Britain's economy will still face challenges in the months ahead, even once coronavirus restrictions are relaxed.
+Britain's economy will still face challenges in the months ahead, even once coronavirus restrictions known as "plan B" are relaxed.

+Consumers are facing an inflation rate that is expected to reach a 30-year high of 6% or more in April - when energy tariffs will leap by an estimated 50% - and an increase in social security contributions also starting that month.

 "While the UK economy should rebound once Plan B measures are lifted, surging inflation and persistent supply chain disruption may mean that the UK's economic growth prospects remain under pressure for much of 2022," Suren Thiru, head of economics at the British Chambers of Commerce, said.

+Imports from non-European Union countries were higher than from EU countries for the 11th consecutive month, and the gap was at its widest point of the year, the ONS said.

+Britain's trading relationship with the EU has been hit by the introduction of new post-Brexit rules after the country left the bloc's single market at the start of 2021.

-(Writing by William Schomberg and Alistair Smout; editing by Guy Faulconbridge and Toby Chopra)
+(Writing by William Schomberg and Alistair Smout; Editing by Guy Faulconbridge, Toby Chopra, Peter Graff)